Recession-Proof: How To Be An Indispensable Employee In 2023

 It might be time to check in with your manager to make sure you're both on the same page in terms of what you should be doing.
 There might be changes that will impact you, your boss, or your team, so make sure to touch base.
 During times of high stress, you might be expected to do more with less (or in less time).

 Even if you're a high-performer in your organization, there's always a chance that you'll be part of a mass layoff.
 When a company is going through hard financial times, it will be forced to cut costs and let employees go in order to survive.
+The good news is that, by following the tips above, you can greatly reduce your chances of getting laid off.

 - 10 Characteristics Every Great Leader Needs In The Workplace ... ›